~ YWCA Services During COVID-19 ~

 How do I get a protection order?

-We have civil legal advocates here at the YWCA who can help survivors fill out and complete an order of protection.
+We have legal advocates here at the YWCA who can help survivors fill out and complete an order of protection.
 We can also provide support at follow up court hearings and assist survivors with safety planning around the order of protection.
-Legal advocates have walk-in hours-please call our front desk or legal advocate general line for more information.
+Please call our front desk (509-326-1190) or legal advocate general line (509-477-3656, option #1) for more information.

 How do I get into the therapy program?

-The YWCA proudly offers mental health therapy to victims/survivors of intimate partner violence and their children.
-We encourage all survivors to meet with our advocate counselors first to address basic safety and stability needs and can then place a referral into the mental health program.
+The YWCA proudly offers mental health therapy to survivors of intimate partner domestic violence and their children.
+We encourage all survivors to meet with our domestic violence support advocates first to address basic safety and stability needs and can then place a referral into the mental health program.
 After a referral is made, a therapist will follow up within 3-4 weeks of the referral.
-The advocate counselors have a variety of walk-in hours throughout the week as well as appointment times to schedule appointments.
+The domestic violence support advocates have walk-in hours as well as appointment times to schedule appointments.
+Please call our Domestic Violence Service Center (509-789-9322) for more information.

 What is an advocates role?

-Advocates role at the YWCA is to provide one on one emotional support, safety planning and resource referrals to clients in need of services.
+Advocates role at YWCA Spokane is to provide emotional support, safety planning and resource referrals to survivors of intimate partner domestic violence.
 Advocates provide education regarding the dynamics of domestic violence and also healthy relationships.
 Advocates provide a non-judgmental safe space for clients to talk about what’s going on and help find safe options.
-All crisis line advocates are mandated reporters of child abuse and neglect, threats of suicide and endangerment.
+Advocates are mandated reporters of child abuse and neglect as well as threats of suicide and threats to harm others.

 I’ve experienced emotional abuse, but not physical abuse.
 Can I still come in for services?